A warming, hearty dish full of flavour…

 - Serve with rice or mash or even chapatis as instructed below.

-We like to top ours with diced jalapenos, fresh tomatoes and even some creamy feta.
+Top with a drizzle of yoghurt and seeds or get adventurous with diced jalapenos, fresh tomatoes and even some creamy feta.
 Random but works.

 Serve with homemade Wholemeal Yoghurt Chapatis